j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 assert x_4.grad == 1
 ```

+That is great!
-This is great it now works for arbitrary deep computation graphs.
+Our auto-grad engine now works for arbitrary deep computational graphs.
 Sadly, it only works with additions.
-So, let's extend our auto grad engine to support more operations.
+So, let's extend our auto-grad engine to support more operations.
 Let's start with multiplication:

 ```python